Explainer: Why Asia's biggest economies are backing hydrogen fuel cell cars | MarketScreener

 Buses are seeing more demand.
 Both Toyota and Hyundai have offerings and have begun selling fuel cell components to bus makers, particularly in China.

-Several Chinese manufacturers have developed their own buses, notably state-owned SAIC Motor, the nation's biggest automaker, and Geely Auto Group, which also owns the Volvo Cars and Lotus brands.
+Several Chinese manufacturers have developed their own buses, notably state-owned SAIC Motor, the nation's biggest automaker, and Geely Auto Group [GEELY.UL], which also owns the Volvo Cars and Lotus brands.

 WHY HAVEN'T FUEL CELL CARS CAUGHT ON YET?

 A lack of refuelling stations, which are costly to build, is usually cited as the biggest obstacle to widespread adoption of FCVs.
-At the same time, the main reason cited for the lack of refuelling infrastructure is that there are not enough FCVs to make them profitable.
+At the same time, the main reason cited for the lack of refuelling infrastructure is that there are not enough FCVs to make the stations profitable.

 Consumer worries about the risk of explosions are also a big hurdle and residents in Japan and South Korea have protested against the construction of hydrogen stations.
 This year, a hydrogen tank explosion in South Korea killed two people, which was followed by a blast at a Norway hydrogen station.